AdamSpiegel/Team-Profile-Generator/README.md

   You then have an option to "Finish Building Your Team", and then an HTML webpage generates displaying your customized built out software team.

   ## Further Development :man_technologist:
+  * Generatehtml functionality needs to be tuned up slightly.
+Currently, html file is able to generate, but data that is being entered by user, is not being pulled into that file.
+All other project requirements are met, while this is being finalized.

   ## Project Contributors :computer_mouse:
   Adam Spiegel